Peeragogy/Peeragogy.github.io/action.md

 *Technology* – Identify tools that could potentially be useful during the project, even if it’s new to you.
 Start learning how to use them.
 Connect with people in other locales who share similar interests or know the tools.
-Find groups, communities, and forums and engage with others to start a dialogue.
+Find related groups, communities, and forums and engage with others to start a dialogue.

 *Suggested resources* – The Peeragogy Handbook, parts IV (‘[Convening a Group](http://peeragogy.org/convening-a-group/)’) and V (‘[Organizing a